 You may think a photographer would mostly care about how things LOOK but in truth I place more importance on how things FEEL.
 This is because the feels affect the looks!

-It can also be said that if things look amazing then that can affect the energy of the day, it can flatter you and it can make your photos more vibrant so for those reasons I also have tips to help the looks to help the feels to help the looks…
+It can also be said that if things look amazing then that can affect the mood of the day, it can flatter you and it can make your photos more vibrant so for those reasons I also have tips to help the looks to help the feels to help the looks…

 MY TOP TEN TIPS